WNPN

-WNPN (89.3 FM) is a radio station broadcasting an NPR news/talk format.
-It is the flagship radio broadcast outlet for Ocean State Media (formerly known as Rhode Island Public Radio and The Public's Radio).
-Its official community of license is Newport, Rhode Island, but from a tall tower in Tiverton the signal covers most of Rhode Island and the South Coast of Massachusetts.
-It also has repeater stations WNPE (102.7 FM) in Narragansett Pier and WPVD (1290 AM and 102.9 FM) in Providence.
+WNPN (89.3 FM) is a radio station in Newport, Rhode Island, owned by Ocean State Media.
+Its transmitter is located in Tiverton, Rhode Island, from which it covers most of Rhode Island and the South Coast of Massachusetts.

+The station was first built in 2006 at North Dartmouth, Massachusetts, as WUMD, the replacement for WSMU-FM 91.1 as the University of Massachusetts Dartmouth's college radio station.
+In 2017, the station was sold to Rhode Island Public Radio (forerunner to Ocean State Media), and moved from North Dartmouth to Newport to serve as the flagship station of its public radio service, joining repeater stations WNPE (102.7 FM) in Narragansett Pier and WPVD (1290 AM and 102.9 FM) in Providence.
 The network provides the sole local public radio outlet for Rhode Island.
+In 2026, the original network was supplanted by the statewide signal of WPVD-FM 103.7 from Westerly.

 Technical information

 WNPN transmits using a Nautel GV15 transmitter with 10,187 watts transmitter power output to make 7,000 watts effective radiated power.
 A Shively Labs 6016 four-panel antenna array is used.
 An Omnia 9 FM/HD processor from The Telos Alliance is used to keep audio levels consistent.
 A 67 kHz subcarrier is transmitted for the Massachusetts Radio Reading Service Audible Local Ledger.

 The station broadcasts in digital HD Radio, with the HD2 channel devoted to a 24/7 feed of the BBC World Service.